summiya/php-test/README.md

 Use the following commands to run the app:

 - composer update
-- docker build -t php-exercise .
+- docker build -t php-test .
-- docker run -p 8000:80 php-exercise OR docker run -p 8000:80 imageID
+- docker run -p 8000:80 php-test OR docker run -p 8000:80 imageID

 ## Run test